 York Central Timeline

 - Network Rail commenced the rationalisation of rail uses with completion of their £36 million Workforce Development and Route Operating Centre

 - Enterprise Zone application in autumn 2015

-- The scale of the York Central site means that development could take between 15 to 20 years to be fully built
+- The scale of the York Central site means that development could take between 15 to 20 years to complete

 York Central Community Forum